-So if your computer and smart TV are connected to a wi-fi network in Canada, then you will have access to the Canadian catalog by default.
+So if your computer and smart TV are both connected to a wi-fi network in Canada, then you will have access to the Canadian catalog by default.
 But if you take your tablet or smartphone on vacation to England and connect to the internet there, then your Netflix access will switch to the UK catalog.

 Obviously there are advantages to being able to choose which regional Netflix catalog you are using.
 The American library is one of the largest when it comes to popular Hollywood movies and TV shows.
-Fortunately there are some ways to connect to American Netflix while located in Canada, and you can discover them below.
+Fortunately, there are some ways to connect to American Netflix while located in Canada, and you can discover them below.

 Introduction to VPNs

-When searching the web, you’ll find a range of free and paid VPN solutions.
+When searching the web, you’ll find a range of good free VPN solutions.
 Although the free options may be tempting, be aware that due to the amount of traffic they attract, you will likely experience slow speeds and drops in connectivity.
 A paid VPN will offer better stability and consistent access to the American Netflix catalog.

 Setting Up a VPN on a Device

 These days, VPN clients are available for computers (both Windows and Mac) and mobile devices (including iOS and Android).
 The VPN provider that you choose will give you specific instructions for how to install and configure the VPN connection from your device.

 Different VPN providers may use different forms of transmission protocols.
 The most common ones used today are PPTP (Point-to-Point Tunneling Protocol), L2TP (Layer 2 Tunneling Protocol), and OpenVPN.
 OpenVPN is considered to be the safest to use, as it offers additional layers of security.